rpensch/genome_analysis/wiki.md

 ### 6 Homology Search and Synteny Comparison

 In order to compare synteny with a closely related genome a homology search was carried out using BLASTN to search for homologous species.
-After that Enterococcus faecalis was chosen because it was one of the best hits and mentioned by the authors of the paper and an alignment file with the E. faecium assembly was created by again using BLASTN.
+After that *Enterococcus faecalis* was chosen because it was the best hit with a high e-value and sequence identity.
+It was also mentioned by the authors of the paper as a strain that causes similar nosocomial infections to *E. faecium*, so a comparison seemed interesting.
+An alignment of an *E. faecalis* reference assembly with the E. faecium assembly generated with Canu was created by again using BLASTN.
+This alignment was used in ACT together with the .gff annotation file of the *E. faecium* and the genbank file of *E. faecalis* to compare synteny.

+Synteny between two genomes exists when there are regions of genome sequence or a certain number of genes that are co-arranged together with the other genome.
+When comparing *E. faecalis* and *E. faecium* one can observe a great number of these blocks of synteny, some in the same orientation, some inverted.
+This is to be expected since they are so closely related and the These blocks are rather short considering their relatedness and often surprisingly far apart in the length of the genome from their corresponding block in the other genome.